Chronic Illness

-Chronic illness has a profound impact on one’s life and can create a lot of grief in response to the losses it imposes on our lives.
-There's a large variety of potential life interruptions and psychological changes one will go through when dealing with illness.
+Living with chronic health conditions has a profound impact on one’s life and can create a lot of grief in response to the losses it imposes on our lives.
+There’s a large variety of potential life interruptions and psychological changes one will go through when dealing with illness.
 Illness is erratic and unpredictable and requires constant readjusting.
-We are likely to endure multiple losses that may include the loss of control and personal power, which is an important contributor to self-esteem, as well as loss of independence, loss of identity, loss of financial status and loss of one’s customary lifestyle.
+We are likely to endure multiple losses that may include the loss of control and personal power, which is an important contributor to self-esteem, as well as loss of independence, loss of identity, loss of financial status, and loss of one’s customary lifestyle.

-In addition to these, we may also have to face the possible relinquishing of our hopes and dreams and face the fear of more on going losses.
-Changing roles in family, work and social situations that result from a person’s illness also can create additional adjustment problems for everyone involved.
+In addition to these, we may also have to face the possible relinquishing of our hopes and dreams and face the fear of more ongoing losses.
+Changing roles in the family, work, and social situations that result from a person’s illness also can create additional adjustment problems for everyone involved.
 Family members and partners are likely to be experiencing the same feelings as we are, as well as their own feelings as to how the illness is impacting their life.
 If these issues are not worked out, then relationships may fall apart and leave us with another loss.

-And, as all persons who suffer with an invisible chronic illness know, the lack of validation and support for our illness creates further grief and frustration.
-At a time when we most need compassion, love, understanding, sympathy and support we may be met with criticism, disbelief, and anger.
+And, as all persons who suffer from an invisible chronic illness know, the lack of validation and support for our illness creates further grief and frustration.
+At a time when we most need compassion, love, understanding, sympathy, and support we may be met with criticism, disbelief, and anger.

 Additionally, many chronic health conditions can be improved with simple changes in diet and lifestyle, and you should use a full range of "functional medicine tests to assess your biochemistry and identify the underlying issues that may be contributing to your condition.

-• Let go of expectations of others and society.
-Understand that societies definition of what's normal no longer applies.
+Let go of the expectations of others and society.
+Understand that society’s definition of what’s normal no longer applies.
 Do what you need to do for yourself.

-Some strategies that have been helpful for others in coping with a chronic health condition are Mental Renovations, Companionate Activity Modification and Network Remodeling.
+Some strategies that have been helpful for living with chronic conditions are Mental Renovations, Companionate Activity Modification and Network Remodeling.
 (1)

 Companionate Activity modifications consist of making modifications that include activity adaptation and substitution and changes in timing, location, and intensity of companionate activities.
 An example of this might be (you’re physically unable to attend an outing with your child so you find another alternative activity of having quality time such as a dinner at home and reading together.